 Your annual financial checkup should include an updated net worth statement.
 In fact, ideally you would calculate your net worth quarterly to keep track of progress.
 But at the very least, you should calculate your net worth at the beginning of each year as a way to monitor financial progress in an objective way.
 Your net worth will also help you to set your goals for the year, which is the next to-do on our list.

 6. Set New Financial Goals

 To stay motivated toward reaching your short-term and long-term financial goals, you should review them at the start of each year and make any changes.
 Did you meet one of your goals last year?
 Do you need to reassess priority on your existing goals?

 7. Set Up Your Budget for the New Year

 Situations change throughout a year, and a new budget to go along with your new goals will keep you on the right track.
 Do this after you've established your financial goals.

 8. Bone Up on How This Year's Tax Law Changes Will Affect You

-If your situation has changed (you got married or divorced, had a child, lost a dependent, bought a house, had a big change in income, owed taxes last year, or got a large refund) you should redo your W-4.
+If your situation has changed (for example, if you got married or divorced, had a child, lost a dependent, bought a house, had a big change in income, owed taxes last year, or got a large refund), you should redo your W-4.
 If you have changes to make to your W-4 concerning filing status or the number of dependents, you might also want to take the opportunity to review and update your beneficiaries and your will.

 The Annual Financial To-Do-List Bottom Line